A short history of Colchester Operatic Society

 With the end of the war, the Society lost no time in getting back into production, now at The Old Repertory Theatre.
 In 1947 ‘Tom Jones’ was the first show to be performed by the Society at The Playhouse in St Johns Street, where we stayed until 1973.
 Increasingly ambitious shows were staged during this time, and several straight plays were introduced.

 As time went on, The Hippodrome became a popular nightclub and The Playhouse became a pub, and so in 1973 the Society developed as well and moved to its current performance venue, The Mercury Theatre, a professional performance venue with a 500 seat capacity.
 Once again the reputation of the Society was enhanced as we performed such classics as ‘Fiddler on the Roof’, ‘The King and I’ and ‘Hello Dolly’, with the demand for tickets regularly exceeding the number of seats available.

-The costs of staging productions have escalated enormously from our humble beginnings, and whilst we once spent £700 per show, decades later the Society spends a great deal more on each show!
+The costs of staging productions have escalated enormously from our humble beginnings, and whilst we once spent £700 per show, decades later the Society spends a great deal more on each show, nearing £100,000 for a big production!
 As you would expect from an increased budget, the standards of performance have also risen significantly, with the appointment of professional directors, musicians and musical directors.

 As well as our main shows, over the years the Society has also produced a number of spring/summer concerts, and many local charities benefit enormously from these efforts.